signalogic/SigSRF_SDK/paTest_readme.md

 In the above waveform displays, the upper display shows time series data (in yellow), and the lower display shows the equivalent frequency domain data as a "2-D spectrograph", with frequency on the y-axis, time on the x-axis, and amplitude as color coded.

 The spectrograph display is actually a series of STFTT output frames, each representing around 20 msec of time series data.
 For speech, 20 msec is the natural "framesize" of the underlying time series data produced by a human vocal tract.
 For speech recognition, phoneme segmentation is used to form images for CNN input, where each image consists of 8 to 10 STFFT output frames.
 For predictive analytics, the natural framesize will vary depending on the specific system under test (SUT) and the nature of the data processed by the system.
-In the case study being used for this demo, the natural framesize is about 100 usec and each image represents around 40 STFFT output frames (about 4 msec).
+In the case study being used for this demo, the natural framesize is about 100 usec and each image represents around 40000 STFFT output frames (about 4 sec).

 Once the framesize is known, then a short-time FFT (Fourier analysis) can be performed to generate output frames and images.
 As noted in the above data flow diagram, overlap and windowing are used to calculate the STFFT.
 The overlap + windowing method is sometimes referred to as a "sliding FFT".
 The Fourier transform is a linear operation, so it's important to eliminate "edges" (discontinuities) from input data; overlap + windowing accomplishes this.
 It's also important to ensure that all incoming time series data points are evenly spaced; in signal processing, this is known as the "sampling rate".